 - Log in as Administrator. - Program Installation - Follow the steps: User License, Customized Installation. - The Artlantis folder is created at the first level of the Programs folder.
-List of the executables: , Artlantis Implode Explode, Artlantis License Manager, Artlantis Media Converter, Artlantis, Render Manager. - The Scenes folder contains an Artlantis file example it is installed in:
+List of the executables:, Artlantis Implode Explode, Artlantis License Manager, Artlantis Media Converter, Artlantis, Render Manager. - C:/Users/Public/Public Documents/Abvent/Artlantis. - The online help is accessible from the menu: - Artlantis > Information... > Help - Media Installation - The folder Media contains the Shader, Objects and Images libraries it is installed in: - C:/Users/Public/Public Documents/Abvent/Artlantis

-Mac\HD/Users/Public/Public Documents/Abvent/Artlantis.